 Taking place at The Royal & Derngate Theatres, the festival celebrates a Queer perspective of the written and spoken word.
 For a whole weekend, (13th,14th & 15th September) Northampton town centre will be buzzing with the booQfest bug!

-Riding on the success of writing for the fabulous CBBC series Wizards vs Aliens, Mr Lidster will join Mr Russell with other authors Lesley Davis to discuss the mysteries behind their specialist genre - Fanstasy!
+Riding on the success of writing for the brilliant and original CBBC series Wizards vs Aliens, Mr Lidster will join Mr Russell with other authors including Lesley Davis to discuss the mysteries behind their specialist genre - Fanstasy!
 Speaking of fantasy, we are very excited about having our first graphic novelist attend booQfest - Martin Eden.
 He will be creating gay, lesbian and trans superheroes just for you!
 And Crin Claxton will be around on Sunday 15th to talk about hir latest ghost whispering book The Supernatural Detective.

-Add to that more solo author book readings, Q&A sessions, book signings, workshops some scented Storytelling from the fabulous Alex Ultradish, and it's already looking to be a great weekend - and all completely FREE!
+Add to that more solo author book readings, Q&A sessions, book signings, workshops some Storytelling from the fabulous Alex Ultradish, and it's already looking to be a great weekend - and all completely FREE!